samsquire/ideas3/README.md

  * Postgres, `synchronous_commit`, `fsync` settings

-# 29. Per-server log
+# 29. Per-server request log

-When a request is received, serialize the request and write it to the log in the background.
+When a request is received, serialize the request and write it to the machine readable log in the background.
 Do not acknowledge success until it is written to the per-server log.
 Aggregate the per-server write ahead logs every few minutes.

+# 30. Algorithm servers

+With [data structure configurer](https://github.com/samsquire/ideas2#96-data-structure-configurer), we can have telemetry about what's going through different algorithms and this can be uploaded to an algorithm server.
+People solve challenges for different variations of the same problem.

 # For loops flow control